Are you looking for the best Bible reading plan for busy believers? There are two things we can know for sure about everybody reading this:

 When it comes down to it, any plan you pick is good, so long as it gets you into the Word.
 But we have two options for you to consider that we think will be extremely beneficial and simple to follow as you either start your Christian journey or continue one you’ve been on for years.

-We call them the F-260 and the NT-260.
+We call them the F-260 and the New Testament F260.
 These are specifically designed for busy believers who want to make the Word an integral part of their day.
 Let’s see what each of them looks like.

 The F-260 is a 260-day reading plan that will take a reader through the entire metanarrative of Scripture in one year.
 We created this plan by examining each book of the Bible, the story it tells, the truths it tells about God, and the most streamlined way we as disciples can read all of it in a year’s time.
 We think it’s the best Bible reading plan for busy believers who want a complete overview of scripture.